ccollicutt/swiftacular/README.md

 ## Self-signed certificates

-Because this playbook sets up self-signed SSL certificates, the swift CLI needs to have the "" option set to not complain about them.
-Also the swift client will have that option set if the environment variable export SWIFTCLIENT_INSECURE is set to "true."
+Because this playbook configures self-signed SSL certificates and by default the swift client will complain about that fact, either the <code>--insecure</code> option needs to be used or alternatively the <code>SWIFTCLIENT_INSECURE</code> environment variable can be set to true.

 ## Using the swift command line client